adityakarante/2017BTECS00034_2017BTECS00038_2017BTECS00058/README.md

 # 2017BTECS00034_2017BTECS00038_2017BTECS00058

-# Problem Statement: Count the lines in the given Image.
+# Problem Statement: Detect the lines in the given Image.

 # Algorithm used: Probabilistic Hough Line Transform Alogrithm